 The charges were announced by David B. Barlow, U.S. Attorney for the District of Utah; Wendy J. Olson, U.S. Attorney for the District of Idaho; John Carlin, Acting Assistant Attorney General for National Security at the U.S. Department of Justice; and Mary Rook, Special Agent in Charge of the FBI’s Salt Lake City Division.

-Kurbanov’s activites were closely monitored by federal agents during the investigation and any potential threat posed by Kurbanov has been contained.
-Kurbanov is scheduled to make an initial appearance in federal court in Boise tomorrow.
+Kurbanov’s activities were closely monitored by federal agents during the investigation and any potential threat posed by Kurbanov has been contained.
+Kurbanov is scheduled to make his initial appearance in federal court in Boise tomorrow.
 He will be transferred to Utah at the conclusion of the prosecution in Idaho.

 “One of our highest priorities is disrupting potential acts of terrorism.
 The coordinated investigation, arrest, and indictments in this case demonstrate the commitment of all involved to do just that.
-The tireless work of agents, analysts, and law enforcement officers to detect and guard against acts of terrorism has helped ensure the safety of the communities they serve,” Utah U.S. Attorney David B. Barlow said today.
+The tireless work of agents, analysts and law enforcement officers to detect and guard against acts of terrorism has helped ensure the safety of the communities they serve,” U.S. Attorney Barlow said today.
 “The judicial part of the process will now begin in Idaho and Utah.”

 “Today’s arrest underscores the need for continued vigilance against terrorist threats both at home and abroad.
-I thank the many agents, analysts and prosecutors responsible for this important investigation,” said John Carlin, Acting Assistant Attorney General for National Security.
+I thank the many agents, analysts and prosecutors responsible for this important investigation,” said Acting Assistant Attorney General Carlin.

 “As always, the FBI’s top priority is the safety and security of our nation and its citizens.
-The indictments and arrest are the result of months of exhaustive investigation on the part of agents, analysts, and officers who worked indefatigably to achieve that end,” Mary Rook, Special Agent in Charge of the FBI Salt Lake City Field Division, said.
+The indictments and arrest are the result of months of exhaustive investigation on the part of agents, analysts, and officers who worked indefatigably to achieve that end,” said FBI Special Agent in Charge Rook.

 The Idaho indictment alleges in count one that between August 2012 and May 2013, Kurbanov knowingly conspired with unnamed co-conspirators to provide material support and resources to the Islamic Movement of Uzbekistan, a designated foreign terrorist organization.
 The indictment alleges that the material support and resources included himself, computer software and money.